lukechanning/chowder-bucket/_posts/2017-02-10-what-if-over-apple.md

 - web development
 - os x
 - windows
+- macbook
 ---

 This week my beloved MacBook has to go into the shop.
 The computer I’ve owned for barely six months has to take a vacation with the Apple Geniuses.
 Why is pretty important.

 I mainly took the computer in [because of this business](https://routerchowder.com/images/posts/fubar-lolz.png){:target="_blank"}.
 Clearly, something was going quite horribly wrong.
 Thankfully, only once or twice a week.
 Everything would continue to function normally, but the windows would black out, the screen would blitz, and eventually the computer would crash.
 It’s like my MacBook had too much to drink and was going to pass out.

 I had some theories about this, and sadly, they were confirmed by the Apple Geniuses.
 Essentially, my m5 series Mac just isn’t rated to handle Photoshop or Illustrator.
 Mind you, I’m not talking about full-size billboard art here.
 We’re *only* looking at moderate Photoshop use and some slightly more intense Illustrator designs.

-The tech told me the GPU is overheating, causing those systems to crash or error out.
+> The tech told me the GPU is overheating, causing those systems to crash or error out.
 Looking at the logs, resets related to the graphics processor litter the sheet.
 Clearly, there’s a real problem here.

 My battery life is also beginning to suffer greatly.
 There’s a chance there’s a software problem at the root of this, but my habits have not changed since the purchase date.
 Still, I’m only getting around four or five hours of screen time, barely making it through an entire work day.
 Before, I could easily manage a full nine hours or more.